-AN670 Key Concepts in Anthropology I // AN673 Key Concepts in Anthropology II // AN674 Key Concepts in Anthropology III
+AN670 Key Concepts in Anthropology I // AN673 Key Concepts in Anthropology II

 These modules introduce major concepts in anthropology, demonstrating a range of theoretical and ethnographic approaches through which anthropologists study human cultures and societies.
 The goal is to help students understand, interpret and engage with real-world issues by equipping them conceptual and substantive knowledge and capacity to locate these varied approaches within anthropological traditions.
-The key concepts explored, will include: Module 1) culture as central concept in anthropology; Module 2) exploring how people give sense to misfortunes, crises, and disasters, and how that meaning implicates different kinds of social response; Module 3) major concepts in the anthropology of religion, ritual, and performance.